JID-3135-Team-Vasco/CrossPay/README.md

 - Icons for the footer don't currently show up on iOS
 - Log out functionality is yet to be implemented
-- Plaid SDK Plugin requires different versions for iOS and Android.
-Requires package changing until a solution is found.

 ## Version 0.1.0